fledge-iot/fledge/docs/91_version_history.rst

        - A confirmation dialog has been added to the disable flow for services to prevent accidental disabling of the services.
        - The appearance of the add filter user interface in the flow based editor has been improved.
        - The look and feel of the south and north menu items has been improved with more intuitive icons.
        - The default user interface for new installations has been changed to be the flow based editor rather than the tabular view of data pipelines.
-The user name still chooses either view via the Settings menu option.
+The user can still chooses either view via the Settings menu option.
-       - The configuration tab GUI has been improved to include navigation buttons to easily move between tabs.
+       - The configuration tab has been improved to include navigation buttons to easily move between tabs.
-       - This is solely for use by the UI to be able to render a better form to fill in a JSON configuration item.
-We will add the JSON schema in the configuration category in the same way we do with the defaults for JSON configuration items.
+       - Added support for an optional schema property in JSON configuration.
+This schema defines the expected structure of the JSON object, enabling validation of its values.
+Additionally, it allows the user interface to retrieve the schema for rendering an improved form for JSON input.
+The schema will be stored in the configuration category similarly to how default values are managed for JSON configuration items.
        - The layout of the south service in the tabular view has been improved.
        - Performance improvements have been made to the plugin configuration user interface within the flow editor.